arangodb/arangodb/Documentation/UserManual/ExtendingAql.md

 provide one result.
 They should be kept purely functional and thus free of side effects and state.

+Especially it is unsupported to modify any global variables, or to change data of a collection from an AQL user function.

 User function code is late-bound, and may thus not rely on any variables that existed at the time of declaration.
 If user function code requires access to any external data, it must take care to set up the data by